 - Return the electric whisk to the egg white and beat on high until stiff peaks form.
 Then, slowly begin pouring the hot sugar syrup into the egg whites, while continuing to whisk.

 - Allow the mixture to continue beating on high for about 10 minutes, until it has begun to thicken and cool.

-- While the marshmallow beats, line a 9" square deep sided baking tray with cling film and grease this with flavorless oil.
+- While the marshmallow beats, line an 8" square deep sided baking tray with plastic wrap and grease this with flavorless oil.

 - Stir together the cornstarch and powdered sugar.
 Sift about ⅓ of this mixture into the prepared tray, covering the base and sides in a layer.